dnordstrom/parseMarkdown.js/README.md

 If you consider using it, I recommend first having a look at Mathieu's original source to see if it suits you better.
 (It's smaller and has semi-colons, if you're into that.)

-The feature set is limited—it is merely meant as a small solution ready to be plugged in anywhere as a simple JavaScript function.
+The feature set is limited, and that's okay—it is merely meant as a small solution ready to be plugged in anywhere as a simple JavaScript function.

 For complete Markdown support, I recommend [marked](https://github.com/chjj/marked) (at about 1200 lines of code, while parseMarkdown.js is about 100 lines).